 Once you've created your groups, you can reassess the entire stakeholder map using the following questions:

-- Do the groups have enough in common that you can merge them?
+• Do the groups share enough characteristics that you can merge them?

 Start building trust

-By understanding the internal stakeholders’ focus on the end-user, the designer can create a better plan for building trust with that stakeholder.
+By understanding the internal stakeholders’ focus on the end-user, the designer can create and share a better plan for building trust with that stakeholder.

 At the end of the day, discussions surrounding the stakeholder and the end-user go back to what design is about in the first place: an empathetic approach to business that combines good economics with ethics.